-Beijing Design Week is scheduled to be an annual event composed of several sections: a design forum, design exhibitions, a guest city program, design hops and an annual design award.
+Beijing Design Week is scheduled to be an annual event composed of several sections: a design forum, design exhibitions, workshops, a guest city program, design hops and an annual design award.

 'Next stop: Hutopolis' is a retrospective on the urban condition of Beijing and specifically its Hutongs.